HoraceHuang-ui/MiHOYO-MiXED-Launcher/README.md

 By HoraceHyy
 > Launch HoYoVERSE games in one place and analyze in-game player informations.

+# Oops!
+Just learnt something new from other projects lately, and I'd just realized how shitty my codes are.
+I'll try to refactor some of the codes of this project in several weeks (or months)?
+Plz forgive me for the following slow updates!

 # Features
 - [x] Launch `Genshin Impact`, `Honkai: Star Rail` and `Honkai Impact 3rd` in one place.
 - [ ] `Zenless Zone Zero` to be supported.